-It is a pocket-friendly lighter alternative to glass; yes, it is cheaper than polycarbonate and should be considered where strength is not an important factor.
-It can be easily cut into precise shape using laser energy as PMMA vaporizes in the laser’s contact.
+It is a pocket-friendly, lighter alternative to glass; it is cheaper than polycarbonate and should be considered where strength is not an essential factor.
+It can be easily cut into precise shapes using laser energy as PMMA vaporizes in the laser’s contact.

 I recommend using acrylic when optical clarity is of utmost importance; if strength is also an important factor, more preference should be given to Polycarbonate.

-Acrylic or PMMA is available in various grades, each with different properties, suitable for different applications.
+Acrylic or PMMA is available in various grades, each with different properties and suitable for other applications.
 Here are the most common acrylic plastic grades.

 Extrudes acrylic is the commonly found grade or variation of acrylic manufactured in length resulting in cost savings as yield loss can be slashed when parts are cut from custom sheet sizes.
 This type of acrylic sheet blends seamlessly with cement solvents.

-Cast acrylic sheet has greater chemical resistance and fabulous machine processing capabilities compared to extruded acrylic.
+Cast acrylic sheet has more excellent chemical resistance and remarkable machine processing capabilities than extruded acrylic.

 Extruded and cast are the most commonly known acrylic variations.
 Let’s see a brief comparison between them: